byeonghu-na/MATRN/README.md

 |-|-|-|-|-|-|-|-|-|
 |MATRN|96.7|94.9|97.9|95.8|86.6|82.9|90.5|94.1|

-* If you want to train with pretrained visioan and language model, download pretrained model of vision and language model from [ABINet (for training and evaluation)](https://github.com/FangShancheng/ABINet#pretrained-models).
+* If you want to train with pretrained visioan and language model, download pretrained model of vision and language model from [ABINet](https://github.com/FangShancheng/ABINet#pretrained-models).

 ## Training and Evaluation